Webhooks

 });

-A dedicated webhook route keeps the integration isolated:
+A dedicated application route keeps the integration isolated:

 textcode